ameksike/KsHook/doc/subscriber.md

 - Interacts with different data storage sources (memory, databases, files, MySQL, MongoDB, Redis, etc.).
 - Defines the data type and handles interactions with various data storage solutions.

+By default KsHook provides support for the following processors:
+- **Model**: Based on ORM models such as Sequelize, it allows the management of subscribers in relational databases.
+The DaoModel is equivalent to Sequelize models, the manager property of the SubscriberOption is the equivalent of the **Sequelize** class, and the driver property is the equivalent of a **Sequelize instance** or connection.

 ## Structure
 ```js
 class Subscriber {